arnauqc/collabworks/README.md

 # collabworks
-Build collaboration networks beetwen scientist based on the references of WoS/Scopus databases.
+Build collaboration networks beetwen scientist based on references of WoS/Scopus databases.

 ## Requisites
 The script is developed in Python 3.